SaturnOperator/ir2hid/README.md

 This Flipper Zero application lets you control your computer using any standard IR remote.
 It works by converting IR signals to HID signals using a csv look up table.

+The csv LUT is parsed each time the application is launched.

 ### Building

-To build from source install UBFT and run
+To compile application binary from source install [UBFT (micro Flipper Build Tool)](https://github.com/flipperdevices/flipperzero-ufbt) and run:

 ```sh
 ufbt build